rtmigo/dmk_py/README.md

 entry, you can access the data of that particular entry.

 There is no way to decrypt the entire storage or even find out its contents.
-There is no master password and no list of entries.
+There is no master password and no table of contents.
+Secret names are hashed, but not stored.

 Each entry is encrypted with a separate key.
 Without the key, it is impossible to decrypt the entry, and it is impossible to know if it